lgbt-foundation/whitepaper/whitepaper.md

 There are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like transgender bathroom laws.
 However, a few challenges are root causes that  we can effectively address today, as new technologies becomes available.

-The most fundamental and initial challenge we aim to solve is insufficient definition and understanding of the size of the global community.
-The difficulty arises from the reliance of studies on respondents self-identifying as LGBT or voluntarily reporting their sexual orientation and behavior.
+The most fundamental and initial challenge we aim to solve is an insufficient definition and understanding of the size of the global community.
+The The size of the LGBT community is measured from voluntarily reporting of sexual orientation and behavior.
 Clearly, respondents' willingness to do this can vary considerably by country, region and age group.
+This leads to difficulty measuring the size of the global LGBT community.

 It has also been observed that in anti-LGBT environments, members of the LGBT community may frequently be held back from full economic participation (i.e. joining in the labor force or gaining job promotions), which restrains their spending power as well as their ability to influence society towards more equality.